 However, it should be noted that stretching muscles in your upper body is also beneficial.
 In our list of great stretches to follow, you will learn about all types of stretches to help maintain full-body mobility, muscle longevity and overall health.

 For active seniors who routinely exercise, the best time to perform these stretches is at the end of the activity while your muscles are still warm and loose.
-Before your exercise, a five-minute walk or jog is recommended.
+Before your exercise, a five-minute warm-up, such as an easy walk or jog, is recommended.
 But in this case, the stretching exercises should come after your workout to maximize results.

-For less mobile seniors, stretching can be done at virtually any time of the day.
+For seniors who don’t plan on doing a specific workout, stretching can be done at virtually any time of the day.
 For the sake of memory, it might be best to perform these stretches in the mornings or in the evenings.
 As with active seniors, make sure to walk around for a few minutes before stretching to ensure your muscles are loose and warm.
 Note that the stretches themselves are not the warm up.

 Before diving in, there’s another important point to be made about stretching exercises.
 First, remember to pay attention to your breathing throughout the stretches.
 During exercise, it’s easy to forget and not realize you are holding your breath.